3 reasons to stop using ratings for Accessibility Ratings

 1. Accessibility is subjective

-Ranking accessibility or providing a general label assumes accessibility looks the same for everyone, and can be determined objectively.
+Ranking accessibility or providing a general label assumes that accessibility looks the same for everyone.
+It suggests that inclusion can be determined objectively by a third party using a simple checklist or a set of accessibility ratings.

-But the truth is that there’s no such thing as perfect, or five star accessibility - because accessibility is subjective.
-For example, what is accessible to a manual wheelchair user won’t necessarily be the same for a d/Deaf person.
+The reality is that there is no such thing as perfect or five star accessibility because accessibility is subjective.
+What is accessible to a manual wheelchair user will not necessarily be the same for a d/Deaf or hard of hearing person.

-Take glass walls for instance.
-Glass walls can help d/Deaf people see the space around them, and support visual communication like sign-language, and lip reading.
-Yet, for Blind or visually impaired people, glass walls can create glare that distorts vision, and are easy to bump into.
+Take glass walls as a primary example.
+Glass walls can help d/Deaf or hard of hearing people see the space around them.
+This supports visual communication such as sign language and lip reading.
+Yet, for blind or visually impaired people, glass walls can create glare that distorts vision.
+They are also very easy to bump into if they are not clearly marked with high contrast manifestations.

-Providing detailed information avoids assumptions and lets people decide for themselves what if a space is accessible or not, based on their specific access needs.
+By avoiding accessibility ratings and providing detailed descriptions instead, you stop making assumptions.
+You allow people to decide for themselves if a space is accessible based on their specific access requirements.

 2. Accessibility is contextual

-Visitors use a space differently depending on why they’re visiting.
-For instance, a generalised “accessible” label misses the opportunity to let visitors decide if the space works for their specific purpose.
+Visitors use a space differently depending on why they are visiting.
+A generalised accessibility label misses the opportunity to let visitors decide if the space works for their specific purpose at that moment.
+Many accessibility ratings do not account for these different scenarios.

 3. Accessibility is personal

-Disabled people know their needs best and it’s hard to trust the judgement of someone who doesn’t have the same experiences as you.
+Disabled people know their own needs best.
+It is often hard to trust the judgement of a scoring system or a set of accessibility ratings created by someone who does not have the same lived experiences as you.

-What might look like step-free access to a non-wheelchair user could actually be a small bump that a powered wheelchair user might not feel comfortable navigating.
-A 'wheelchair accessible bathroom' might not be big enough for a larger wheelchair to turn around in.
+What might look like step-free access to a non-wheelchair user could actually be a small bump or lip that a powered wheelchair user might not feel comfortable navigating.
+A bathroom labelled as a wheelchair accessible bathroom might not be large enough for a larger powerchair to turn around in.

-In these cases it’s important to provide more than just a vague accessibility label.
+In these cases, a vague accessibility label is often useless.
 At Sociability, we focus on providing detailed photos of a space.
 Photos allow users to confirm for themselves if a space will work for their specific access needs.
+This level of detail provides a level of trust that accessibility ratings simply cannot match.

 Creating Inclusion and Peace of Mind

-Choosing a location for a date night, family reunion, or coffee catch up can already be stressful.
-How many people are coming?
-What is the budget?
-Will there be something on the menu that everyone will like?
+Choosing a location for a date night, family reunion, or coffee catch-up can already be stressful.
+You have to consider the budget, the menu, and the location.

-Providing detailed accessibility information takes away some of that stress.
-Clear, detailed information offers reassurance that disabled guests won't be surprised by the facilities when they arrive.
+Providing detailed information instead of accessibility ratings takes away some of that stress.
+Clear data offers reassurance that guests will not be surprised by the facilities when they arrive.
+This transparency builds brand loyalty and encourages repeat visits from the disabled community.

 Ready to ditch the accessibility ratings?

-• Describing features and facilities objectively rather than making assumptions about what is or is not accessible.
+• Describing features objectively: We do not make assumptions about what is or is not accessible.

 Join industry leaders like Arup and Toyota in setting new standards for accessibility.
 Book a demo to see how Sociability can help achieve your goals!